xyont/gedit4cx/README.md

-# gedit4cx
+# Gedit for CalculiX
-Gedit for CalculiX
+CalculiX set up and inteaction inside Gedit